scikit-hep/iminuit/README.rst

   - Gaussian penalty terms for parameters
   - Cost functions can be combined by adding them: ``total_cost = cost_1 + cost_2``
   - Visualization of the fit in Jupyter notebooks
-- Support for SciPy minimisers as alternatives to Minuit's Migrad algorithm (optional)
+- Support for SciPy minimizers as alternatives to Minuit's MIGRAD algorithm (optional)
 - Support for Numba accelerated functions (optional)

 Dependencies